kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2019-11-11-how_much_google_paid_for_youtube.md

 ---
 title: "How Much Google Paid for YouTube?
 Was It Worth It?"
-excerpt: "Details of how much Google paid for Youtube in 2006 to whom.
+excerpt: "Details of how much Google paid for Youtube in 2006 and to whom.
 The article also shows a YouTube revenue history and current YouTube valuation estimate."
 header:
   teaser: "assets/images/teasers/alphabet_google_how much_google_paid_for_youtube_teaser.png"
 ---